 Hemodynamics can be defined as the physical factors that govern blood flow.
 These are the same physical factors that govern the flow of any fluid, and are based on a fundamental law of physics, namely Ohm's Law, which states that current (I) equals the voltage difference (ΔV) divided by resistance (R).
 In relating Ohm's Law to fluid flow, the voltage difference is the pressure difference (ΔP; sometimes called driving pressure, perfusion pressure, or pressure gradient), the resistance is the resistance to flow (R) offered by the blood vessel and its interactions with the flowing blood, and the current is the blood flow (F).
 This hemodynamic relationship can be summarized by:

-For the flow of blood in a blood vessel, the ΔP is the pressure difference between any two points along a given length of the vessel.
-When describing the flow of blood for an organ, the pressure difference is generally expressed as the difference between the arterial pressure (PA) and venous pressure (PV).
+For the flow of blood in a blood vessel, the ΔP is the pressure difference between any two points along a length of the vessel.
+When describing the flow of blood for an organ, the pressure difference is expressed as the difference between the arterial pressure (PA) and venous pressure (PV).
 For example, the blood flow for the kidney is determined by the renal artery pressure, renal vein pressure, and renal vascular resistance.

-Changes in resistance are the primary means by which blood flow is regulated within organs because control mechanisms in the body generally maintain arterial and venous blood pressures within a narrow range.
+Changes in resistance are the primary means by which blood flow is regulated within organs because control mechanisms in the body maintain arterial and venous blood pressures within a narrow range.
 However, changes in perfusion pressure, when they occur, will affect flow.